Install MongoDB Community Edition on Debian¶

 On this page

 Use this tutorial to install MongoDB Community Edition from .deb packages on Debian 7 “Wheezy” or Debian 8 “Jessie”.
-While Debian includes its own MongoDB packages, the official MongoDB Community Edition packages are more up to date.
+While Debian includes its own MongoDB packages, use the official MongoDB Community Edition packages to ensure that you have the latest release.

-MongoDB only provides packages for 64-bit Debian 7 and 8.
-These packages may work with other Debian releases, but this is not a supported configuration.
+MongoDB only provides packages for 64-bit builds of Debian 7 and 8.

 MongoDB provides officially supported packages in their own repository.
 This repository contains the following packages: